Forward Industries (NASDAQ:FORD) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Forward Industries (NASDAQ:FORD – Get Rating) in a research note issued on Monday.
+StockNews.com assumed coverage on shares of Forward Industries (NASDAQ:FORD – Get Rating) in a note issued to investors on Tuesday.
 The brokerage set a “hold” rating on the textile maker’s stock.

-Forward Industries (NASDAQ:FORD – Get Rating) last announced its quarterly earnings data on Thursday, February 10th.
+Forward Industries (NASDAQ:FORD – Get Rating) last released its quarterly earnings data on Thursday, February 10th.
 The textile maker reported $0.02 EPS for the quarter.
-The firm had revenue of $11.61 million for the quarter.
 Forward Industries had a negative net margin of 1.21% and a negative return on equity of 6.66%.
+The business had revenue of $11.61 million during the quarter.

 Forward Industries, Inc, together with its subsidiaries, designs, markets, and distributes carry and protective solutions primarily for handheld electronic devices.
 The company operates in three segments: OEM Distribution, Retail Distribution, and Design.
 The OEM Distribution segment sources and distributes carrying cases and other accessories for medical monitoring and diagnostic kits; and various portable electronic and non-electronic products, such as sporting and recreational products, bar code scanners, GPS devices, tablets, and firearms.